winbench/bench/docs/content/ref/config.md

 ### CustomConfigDir {#CustomConfigDir}

-* Description: The path to the directory with the custom configuration (`config.md`, `apps-activated.txt`, ...) is stored.
+* Description: The path to the directory with the user configuration (`config.md`, `apps-activated.txt`, ...) is stored.
 * Data Type: path
 * Default: `config`
 * Type: System

-The custom configuration directory is designed in a way, that is can be easily put under version control.
+The user configuration directory is designed in a way, that is can be easily put under version control.

 ### CustomConfigFile {#CustomConfigFile}

-* Description: The path to the custom configuration file.
+* Description: The path to the user configuration file.
 * Data Type: path
 * Default: `$CustomConfigDir$\config.md`
 * Type: System